maximKaschitskiy/payments/README.md

 ##### Frontend:

 A page using MUI components with custom styles.
-Field values ​​are validated for the numbers and validity of characters, and the correctness of the date.
-After submitting the form data to the API route, the page renders returned from the API values ​.
+Field values are validated for the numbers and validity of characters, and the correctness of the date.
+After submitting the form data to the API route, the page renders returned from the API values.

 How to launch